 A warm bath or shower before bed might do more than just improve sleep.
-In a study of older adults, a bath between about 104.5 and 106 degrees Fahrenheit lowered blood pressure before and during sleep, especially when taken less than an hour before bedtime.
+In a study of older adults, a bath between about 104.5 and 106 degrees Fahrenheit lowered blood pressure before and during sleep.

 Researchers have tried to leverage cold showers to optimize body temperature for sleep, with mixed results.
 One study found that athletes who immerse themselves in cold water for ten minutes after evening exercise experience a drop in core body temperature, fewer nighttime arousals, and a greater proportion of deep sleep within the first three hours of sleep.

 Not all cold shower research has been as promising.
 Another study found that being immersed in cold water after evening exercise raises core body temperature at first, then leads to a lower core body temperature four to five hours later.
 This decrease in body temperature does not appear to affect sleep quality, however.
 Participants in the study also experienced an increased heart rate.
 A similar study of youth soccer players found that cold water immersion after an evening training session did not affect sleep .